shahed323/Website/README.md

 The website was created for the purpose of a college assignment however this will be used later for revenue.

-* This readme file will be updated once the assingment is completed.
+* This readme file will be updated once the assignment is completed.

 ## Link to access Github Website